 Christmas Shoppers By The Numbers

-Ultimately, last year 23 million people were still shopping on December 24.
+A fifth of Christmas gift recipients anticipate returning at least one gift last year.
+In 2010, 23 million people were still shopping on December 24 That means these people waited to the last minute, even though Christmas is on December 25th every year.
 Don’t join them this year.
 Get to shopping; you can do it!
 If it comes down to cash or homemade “love coupons,” go for the cash.
 And remember, you can get gift cards in grocery stores now!